Mutually Beneficial Legal Agreements

-At The Law Offices Of Richard Wingerden, we will take the time needed to determine a solution for you and your business.
+The Law Offices Of Richard Wingerden takes the time needed to determine a solution for you and your business.
 When you consult attorney Richard Wingerden you can be sure that you will understand your contract formation process.
 You will be able to move on with your business venture knowing that you are prepared.

 A Thorough Understanding Of Your Contractual Agreement

 Before you sign a contract, you will want to review it and make sure that you understand it.
 You should have an experienced lawyer review and explain the contract to you.
 There are instances where contracts will meet several of the elements but will not be legally binding.
 This could prevent you from receiving services or payment.

 The seven elements of a contractual agreement are:

 - An offer

 - Mutual consent by all parties

 - Whether the contract is illegal or void

 The various types of business contracts you may need are:

 - Partnership agreements